-Jeremiah Tower director talks making of "The Last Magnificent"
+'Jeremiah Tower' director on the story behind the film

 Then suddenly I was faced with, Do I follow this?
 Do I not follow it?
 Is it important to the story?
 Is it not?
 If I see him at Tavern on the Green and nothing happens, it will be a tremendous waste of time and energy.
 Then, in the back of my mind, I thought, Well, at the very least, Tavern on the Green is then just sort of more b-roll to watch Jeremiah, present-day kind of doing what he did for many years, so maybe it's useful to shoot there for a week."

 Now suddenly Jeremiah was dealing with a situation where he was being asked to execute someone else's vision of what a restaurant should be for the first time.
 I could see pretty quickly that there was going to be a tension there.
-But I was able to follow the process from day 3 of his job there until basically he was fired, as the film shows, because he ended up walking out and threatening to leave.
-They called his bluff, and then they were like, OK, you're out of here.
+But I was able to follow the process from day three of his job there until basically he was fired, as the film shows, because he ended up walking out and threatening to leave.
+They called his bluff, and then they were like, okay, you're out of here.
 So that was an additional three months of shooting, which, if you watch the film, really ended up being the most robust part of Act 3.
 If you want to call it 3A and 3B, 3A is really exploring his time at Stars, and then 3B is watching this old lion try to bring back the old glory and failing miserably.

 It was kind of heartbreaking.

-Not because he didn't have the talent to do it, but because of all of the issues in his personality, which were there from the get-go, from Chez Panisse to Stars going forward—that inability to play nice with others, because his vision of what was beautiful was so all-encompassing and so wholly his that it was inevitably going to conflict with anyone else's.
+Not because he didn't have the talent to do it, but because of all of the issues in his personality, which were there from the get-go, from Chez Panisse to Stars going forward -- that inability to play nice with others, because his vision of what was beautiful was so all-encompassing and so wholly his that it was inevitably going to conflict with anyone else's.

 That was a big turning point in the shooting of the film.
 We suddenly moved from an historical-based project, based on archive and some limited re-creations and a couple interviews, to suddenly something that was happening vérité, in real time.
 It brought this incredible energy to the film, and it brought this incredible energy to the story at the penultimate moment.